Be creative, make a difference!

 The aim is to develop creative learning opportunities for those young people who would most benefit from the project, giving them new energy and improving their life chances.
 It is also an opportunity to open up some of the area’s cultural and leisure resources to people who perhaps haven’t accessed them before.

-Throughout 2017, the project will develop, with young people able to plan and carry out their own ideas.
+Throughout 2017, the project has continued to develop, with young people able to plan and carry out their own ideas.

-We will be collaborating with local venues including the Grove Theatre (link opens in new window) and Houghton Hall.
+We will be collaborating with local venues including the Grove Theatre (link opens in new window) and Houghton Hall Park.